shivannis/xandr-docs-public/xandr-docs/articles/curate/curated-deal-floors.md

 # Curated deal floors

-Xandr lets you to specify a floor on curated deals.
+Microsoft Advertising lets you to specify a floor on curated deals.
 Curated deal floor types are configured on a [curated deal line item](create-a-curated-deal-line-item.md).

 ## Floor types